Towards Operational Automated Greenhouse Gas Plume Detection and Delineation: Data Models

 Our experiments leverage two widely-used and well-established CNN architectures: GoogLeNet and U-Net.
 Model architecture, training procedures, and loss functions referenced are described in full in Suppl.
 Section~\ref{apx:ml}.

 \begin{itemize}

 \itemsub{GoogLeNet}: The GoogLeNet architecture \citep{szegedy_going_2015} incorporates several ``inception blocks'' designed to learn convolutional filters capturing discriminative image patterns at multiple spatial scales.
 Designed for image classification tasks, we train GoogLeNet using tiles extracted from CMF image scenes with tilewise plume or background labels determined by the presence of plume pixels in each tile.
 We compare the capabilities of GoogLeNet-based plume image classifier models to those of the recently proposed MethaNet \citep{jongaramrungruang_methanet_2022} plume image classifier model on a variety of plume image classification experiments (see Sections~\ref{apx:bias_region} and \ref{apx:bias_distrib}).
-To perform pixelwise plume segmentation, we convert our trained GoogLeNet image classifier to a ``shift and stitch'' Fully Convolutional Network (FCN) via the procedure described in \cite{long_fully_2015}.
-This allows us to efficiently apply GoogLeNet image classifiers to full-scene, pixelwise plume segmentation and instance detection tasks.
+To perform pixelwise plume segmentation, we follow the procedure described by \cite{long_fully_2015} to convert our trained GoogLeNet image classifier to a \jake{Fully Convolutional Network (FCN) by replacing the fully connected layers with $1 \times 1$ convolutional filters that retain the learned parameters.
+To obtain a dense, high-resolution output, we then employ the ``shift and stitch'' procedure to account for the spatial downsampling inherent in the pooling layers. }This allows us to efficiently apply GoogLeNet image classifiers to full-scene, pixelwise plume segmentation and instance detection tasks.
 We also apply model anti-aliasing as described in \cite{zhang2019makinginvar} to avoid shift invariance artifacts in produced masks \citep{lee2020shiftinvar}.

 \itemsub{U-Net}: The U-net architecture \cite{ronneberger_u-net_2015} is among the most widely-used CNN architectures to date.
 Originally designed for medical applications involving pixelwise "semantic segmentation" tasks \cite{siddique_u-net_2021}, U-net is the base plume detector model used in several recent papers \citep{bruno_u-plume_2023, ruzicka_semantic_2023}.
 The U-net architecture learns detailed image patterns directly from pixelwise labeled training images by connecting each convolution/downsampling layer to a matching deconvolution/upsampling layer.
 These `skip connections'' allow the model to learn discriminative image filters at multiple spatial scales (via convolution \& pooling) while simultaneously learning to generate accurate pixelwise predictions at native spatial resolution by combining the outputs of learned multiscale filters.